11th Hour Theatre Presents ALTAR BOYZ, Now thru 6/1

-With previews on Thursday, May 15-Sunday, May 18, opening night is on Monday, May 19 at 7:00 PM.
+With previews today, May 15-Sunday, May 18, opening night is on Monday, May 19 at 7:00 PM.
 Performances run Thursday through Sunday until June 1 with a single Monday "industry night" on May 19.
 General admission tickets at $31 are available by visiting http://www.11thhourtheatrecompany.org.

 Altar Boyz is a foot-stomping, rafter-raising, musical comedy about a fictitious Christian boy-band on the last night of their national 'Raise the Praise' tour.
 The Boyz are five heartthrobs from Ohio - Matthew, Mark, Luke, Juan and Abraham, trying to save the world one screaming fan at a time.
 As the Boyz question their loyalty to each other and ask whether or not faith is really holding them together, they finally deliver a message of unity: that 'there is no star as bright as its constellation, no harmony in a single voice.'
 Filled with angelic voices, sinfully spectacular dancing and a touching story, Altar Boyz satirizes the phenomenon of boy bands and the popularity of Christian-themed music in contemporary American culture.